hahooh/mcp-streaming-http-proxy-nodejs/README.md

+# It is a tweak of https://github.com/gomarble-ai/mcp-proxy-nodejs!

+Which is an SSE proxy

 # MCP Streaming HTTP Proxy

 A Model Context Protocol (MCP) server that acts as a proxy, bridging STDIO-based MCP clients with streaming http based MCP servers.
 This enables MCP clients that only support STDIO transport to connect to remote MCP servers that use SSE transport.